flintinatux/search_engine_submitter/README.md

     $ gem install search_engine_submitter

+## Changes

+The latest update introduced a breaking change by switching from class methods to object methods.
+The new changes will make it much easier to test, use, and maintain.
+Sorry for any inconvience!
+See Usage below for details on the new syntax.

 ## Usage

 To submit a sitemap or RSS feed url to all three major search engines: